-The study has provided a quantitative assessment of the microclimate environment around and between the elements of the proposed structure based on the Computational Fluid Dynamics (CFD) method.
-In-house developed CFD solvers were applied which are based on the OpenFOAM C++ toolbox (OpenCFD, Imperial College UK).
-In this study the RNGkEpsilon RNG turbulence model for incompressible flows has been applied.
-The equations were discretised on a Cartesian computational grid and integrated with a finite-volume procedure.
-The surrounding area was modelled to a radius of around 250m from the centre of the site and a Logarithmic inflow velocity profile was applied.
+The study delivered a quantitative assessment of the microclimate around and between the building elements using computational fluid dynamics (CFD).
+In-house CFD solvers based on the OpenFOAM C++ toolbox (OpenCFD, Imperial College UK) were applied.
+The RNG k-epsilon turbulence model for incompressible flow was used.
+The governing equations were discretised on a Cartesian computational grid and solved using a finite-volume method.
+The surrounding context was modelled to a radius of approximately 250 m from the centre of the site, with a logarithmic inlet velocity profile applied.

 Type